Popular options are composite, wood, aluminum, and PVC.

 Cost: $25–$54 per square foot

-If low-maintenance decking tops your list of must-haves, you might consider synthetic decking when you build your own.
+If low-maintenance decking tops your list of must-haves, you might consider synthetic decking, also called PVC decking.
 As you might suspect, synthetic decking is durable, scratch-resistant, fade-resistant, and typically not susceptible to water damage.
 Synthetic decking may be a little more expensive than wood decking at an average of $5 to $13 per square foot.

-That said, most people who have a synthetic deck would probably call it a wash because there are no long-term maintenance costs to really speak of.
+That said, most people with a synthetic deck would probably call it a wash because there are no long-term maintenance costs to really speak of.

-Now, while synthetic decks are low maintenance, some people may say they're lacking in aesthetics.
+While synthetic decks are low maintenance, some people may say they lack aesthetics.
 At the end of the day, a vinyl deck that contains PVC just can't deliver the natural look of wood no matter what you do.

 Again, if longevity is first and foremost on your list, synthetic decking is an excellent option as most manufacturers even offer lengthy warranties, sometimes ranging anywhere from 30 to 50 years.